RealityVirtually2019/xable/README.md

 # xable
 Accessible UI/UX for XR

-The goal of this project is to create a UI toolkit/framework for XR developers to make their applications accesible to more users.
+There are 650 million people wrldwide with some form of disability.
+We're exploring ways to close the growing accessibility divide within XR by visualizing a open-source toolkit for developers that helps them integrate support with cross-platform compliance to support users with disabilities

 One example would be for a colorblind individual to have the icon colors go into a high contrast mode.
 Another example is for a user with low vision that would enable them to enlarge elements when selected.